 • If the specified slot is empty, the returned DOM Node will be appended to the slot DOM container.

-render may be called multiple times, so you should treat it as a pure function and avoid side effects inside it, for example, avoid changing any pre-existing variables or objects outside its scope.
-You should use render to return a DOM Node that represents the current state of the UI, for example, if render is called multiple times with the same params you should write the logic such that it formulates the same expected markup each time.
+Use render to return a DOM Node that represents the current state of the UI.
+For example, if render is called multiple times with the same params, write the logic so that it produces the same markup each time.

 The params received by render contains properties related to the specific slot (such as id) that may be useful for constructing the UI.
 We’ll be adding more useful properties to params incrementally.